 - Seek out opportunities to hire veterans.
 Unemployment for veterans is higher than average.
 Yet, veterans are disciplined, hard working and loyal.
 I’m fortunate to have worked with several young people who joined the military.
 They were amazing employees.
 Be inspired by this enthusiastic grandfather who has found jobs for over 950 veterans.

 - Because there isn’t enough work for all of the military personnel who have returned home, many of them survive on odd jobs.
 What do you need done around your house?
-Post your odd jobs on Hire Patriots and give back to those who have given so much.
+Learn about Hire Patriots where you can post your temporary or permanent job needs and give back to those who have given so much.
 Plus, you’ll get someone who knows how to get a job done.

 - Say, “thank you for your service” when you see people in uniform.